mozilla/data-docs/meta/contributing.md

 Documentation is critical to making a usable data platform.
 When surveying our users,
-their most common complain has been our lack of documentation.
+their most common complaint has been our lack of documentation.
 It's important that we improve our documentation as often as possible.

 ## Getting the Raw Documentation